kilinchar/aci_subscribe/README.md

 ### PostgreSQL

-Since data needs to be stored in a SQL Db, postgreSQL is choosed.
+Since data needs to be stored in a SQL Db, postgreSQL is being choosed.

 Postgre can be installed or configured as docker container since it is easy to install and operate however if user has their pre-installed DB it can be used as well.